 If you can, don’t meet up with mutual friends of you and your ex straight away – give yourself time to recover first.
 When you do, try to avoid talking negatively about your former partner – remember they’re your ex’s friends too.

 If you’re struggling to move on or you don’t know who to turn to, we’re here for you.
+We support those who work (or have worked) in the automotive industry, or are dependent on someone who is.
 You can ring our free, confidential helpline on 08081 311 333 or use our online chat.